ChakreshIITGN/ChakreshIITGN.github.io/_pages/cv.md

 Service and leadership
 ======
+* Organizing Member of the Winter Workshop of Complex System [WWCS 2022](https://wwcs2022.github.io/)

 * Lead the Legislative wing of Student Governance as the \textbf{Convener} for Student Senate (2016-17) at Indian Institute of Technology Gandhinagar.

 * Member of Student Senate as PhD Senator between (2015-17) at Indian Institute of Technology Gandhinagar.